US outlines sweeping plan to provide free COVID-19 vaccines

 — For most vaccines, people will need two doses, 21 to 28 days apart.
 Double-dose vaccines will have to come from the same drugmaker.
 There could be several vaccines from different manufacturers approved and available.

 — Vaccination of the U.S. population won't be a sprint but a marathon.
 Initially there may be a limited supply of vaccines available, and the focus will be on protecting health workers, other essential employees, and people in vulnerable groups.
-The National Academy of Medicine is working on priorities for the first phase.
+CDC's Advisory Committee on Immunization Practices, the National Academy of Medicine, and other organizations are working on priorities for the first phase.
 A second and third phase would expand vaccination to the entire country.

 — The vaccine itself will be free of charge, and patients won't be charged out of pocket for the administration of shots, thanks to billions of dollars in taxpayer funding approved by Congress and allocated by the Trump administration.